tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 ### New Styles

-The majority of our helpers were built while the Brand design team was still figuring the direction out that they wanted to take our company in the future.
+The majority of our helpers were built while the Brand design team was still figuring out the direction that they wanted to take our company.
 As a result, this dramatically changed some components in the [Web UI Kit](https://www.figma.com/file/ZmH4XsZS5WnKeo28ylM5x1/PS-Design---Web-UI-Kit-%5BALPHA%5D?node-id=1214%3A50531) from Buttons down to Tags.
-In alpha, all of the helpers now reflect the latest visual styles in our UI Kit.
+In alpha, all of the helpers now reflect the latest visual styles from our UI Kit.

 ### New API Design